 Are you looking for rain water tank pumps?
 If you are installing a rainwater tank you’re doing your bit to assist the environment and catch this precious resource.
-However catching the water is only half the battle, from the water tank you have to send the precious drops throughout the house, and for that you need a water tank pump.
+However catching the water is only half the battle, from the water tank you have to send the precious drops throughout the house, and for that you need water tank pumps.

-Firstly you will need to decide what you want your pump to do, as this will determine how powerful the pump will need to be as well as any extra features the pump will need to direct the water where you want it to go.
+Firstly you will need to decide what you want your water tank pump to do, as this will determine how powerful the pump will need to be as well as any extra features the pump will need to direct the water where you want it to go.

 A good flow rate (in litres of water per minute) will not only help you water your garden quickly – this is also an important factor in getting your flow to work at a sufficient level throughout the home.

 Domestic water tank pumps should deliver at least 30L a minute which is around the same rate as a typical domestic town water tap; but most water tank pumps can manage more alot than this.

 Simple rule of thumb is – The more water outlets the pump needs to service, the greater its maximum flow rate needs to be.

 Pressure from the water pump is the most important factor – even more so if you’re using the pump to power your domestic water supply rather than simply watering the garden.
 Nobody likes a dribbly shower!

 At Quality Tanks, we recommend Davey Rainwater Tank Pumps and are available in many sizes dependant on your end use requirements.

 When selecting a water tank pump for your home or garden you will need to consider